cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/AIAssistantApi.md

     # Create an instance of the API class
     api_instance = cdo_sdk_python.AIAssistantApi(api_client)
     limit = '50' # str | The number of results to retrieve. (optional) (default to '50')
     offset = '0' # str | The offset of the results retrieved.
-The CDO API uses the offset field to determine the index of the first result retrieved, and will retrieve `limit` results from the offset specified. (optional) (default to '0') sort = ['name:DESC'] # List[str] | The fields to sort results by. (optional)
+The SCC API uses the offset field to determine the index of the first result retrieved, and will retrieve `limit` results from the offset specified. (optional) (default to '0') sort = ['name:DESC'] # List[str] | The fields to sort results by. (optional)

     try: